 Benjamin Britten was one of the greatest composers of the twentieth century.
-He wrote a vast amount of incredible music and wanted everyone to enjoy it – professional and amateur musicians, music enthusiasts, children and families.
+He wrote a vast amount of incredible music and wanted everyone to enjoy it.

 As well as exploring Britten’s music, visitors to The Red House can see his and Pears’ eclectic collection of art, books and objects, wander around their gardens, and discover more about their lives.